A Rise In Sea Levels A rise in sea levels around the world as the result of the ice caps melting due to Global Warming is something that has been […]

-I got to thinking about the speed of sound this morning and wondered just how they were able to accurately determine what this was, especially without the latest technology that we have today.
-This all came about when I went in the bathroom to shower and shave before I went […]
+I got to thinking about the speed of sound this morning and wondered just how they were able to accurately determine what this was, especially without the latest technology that […]

 It’s official, written in the stars you might say.
 According to astronomers, life as we know it is going to end.
-Sad and shocking news I know, and with 21 December 2012 just around the corner.
-Using data from the Hubble Telescope, scientists have shown that things are going to […]
+Sad and shocking news I know, and with 21 […]

 Are we beginning a new wave of earthquake activity around the world I wonder?
-There have been few major earthquakes hitting the news headlines in the last few months, after a rather worrying trend of activity in 2011, but in the last weeks a new succession of major tremors in […]
+There have been few major earthquakes hitting the news headlines in the last few months, after […]

 The media normally reports only the major earthquakes that occur around the world, even though there are dozens each day, many of which are insignificant and cause no damage.
 The earthquake that struck Christchurch in New Zealand on Wednesday 22nd February 2011 however was just one of a large number of aftershocks that had hit the area since a large earthquake on 4th September 2010.